This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 One of the obvious tips on how to find cheap accommodation is by traveling in the shoulder season, which is a term used to describe that time period between the peak and off-peak season.

-Accommodation costs will be lower in the shoulder season, but the weather will still be favorable, and in popular destinations you’ll avoid the large crowds which make sightseeing easier.
+Not only will accommodation costs will be lower in the shoulder season, but the weather will still be favorable, and in popular destinations you’ll avoid the large crowds which make sightseeing easier.
 This is also the best way to save money on flights and car rental.
 Win-win!

 For example, when visiting Europe consider going in May or September and avoid the July/August summer peak season.

 This is one of our best travel tips on how to save money if you’re traveling with others, especially for families or small groups.

-Apartments and rental homes like on Airbnb are a great way to cut costs.
-They are usually cheaper and more practical than a hotel.
-If you’re traveling with other family members or another couple why not get an apartment big enough and share the cost?
+Apartments and rental homes like VRBO are usually cheaper and more practical than a hotel for large groups.
+If you’re traveling with other family members, a group of friends, or another couple, why not get an apartment big enough and share the cost?

-My parents visited us often on our trip around Australia and we stayed in apartments with three bedrooms which reduced our per-night rates and was much cheaper than two separate hotel rooms, especially considering we had a full kitchen to self-cater on meals.
+When we traveled around Australia, my parents often visited us, and we stayed in apartments with three bedrooms.
+This reduced our per-night rates and was much cheaper than two separate hotel rooms, especially considering we had a full kitchen to self-cater on meals.

 7. Consider a Hostel

-Staying in hostels may not be a great option for the USA due to the lack of quantity and quality, but in places like the United Kingdom, France and Thailand the network is extensive and the quality is ever increasing.
+Staying in hostels may not be a great option for every destination, especially the USA, due to the lack of quantity and quality.

-Hostels in major cities are located close to public transport and tourist sites.
-A private or family room is typically cheaper than a hotel room and they generally have cheap and free services such as wi-fi, a laundry, luggage storage, fully-equipped kitchen facilities, and local tours.
+Hostels in major cities are usually located close to public transport and tourist sites.
+A private or family room is typically cheaper than a hotel room and they generally have cheap and free services such as wi-fi, a laundry, luggage storage, fully equipped kitchen facilities, and local tours.

 Hostels can also be a fantastic way for meeting fellow travelers as well as one of the best ways to save money, which is why they are the best accommodation choice for solo travelers.

 If you can’t find cheap hotels in the city center, staying slightly outside of the city will almost always save you money on the cost of hotels and apartments.
 If you don’t mind the short commute you might save a bundle.

-But as mentioned in point #1, be careful that if you find accommodation far away from the attractions you plan to visit that it doesn’t result in high transportation or parking costs, or precious time.
-Research the area’s public transportation system!
+However, as mentioned in point #1, be careful that if you find accommodation far away from the attractions you plan to visit that it doesn’t result in high transportation or parking costs, or precious time.

 9. Book rooms that offer free cancellation